 - You can create or change a network object using the CDO GUI.
-If CDO needs to write that change to an ASA's configuration, it overwrites the relevant lines of the running configuration file on the ASA when the change occurs.
+If CDO needs to deploy that change to an ASA's configuration, it overwrites the relevant lines of the running configuration file on the ASA when the change occurs.

 - You cannot create a new ASA user using the CDO GUI.
 If a new user is added to the ASA using the ASA's ASDM or CLI, when that out-of-band change is read to CDO's copy of the configuration file, CDO attempts to overwrite that ASA's entire configuration file staged on CDO.

 These rules are not followed when the ASA is configured in active-active failover mode.
-When CDO manages an ASA configured in active-active failover mode, CDO cannot always write all configuration changes from itself to the ASA or read all configuration changes from the ASA into itself.
+When CDO manages an ASA configured in active-active failover mode, CDO cannot always deploy all configuration changes from itself to the ASA or read all configuration changes from the ASA into itself.
 Here are two instances in which this is the case:

 - Changes to an ASA's configuration file made in CDO, that CDO does not otherwise support in the CDO GUI, cannot be deployed to the ASA.
 Also, a combination of changes made to the configuration file that CDO does not support, along with changes made to the configuration file that CDO does support, cannot be deployed to the ASA.
 In both cases, you receive the error message, "CDO does not support replacing full configurations for devices in failover mode at this time.
 Please click Cancel and apply changes to the device manually."
 Along with the message in the CDO interface, you see a Replace Configuration button that is disabled.